x-actly/Soundboard/README.md

 ## Introduction

 Welcome to the GitHub repository of the Soundboard App!
-This SoundboardApp allows you to create a simple soundboard using the `tkinter` library of Python and `pygame` for playing sounds.
+This Soundboard App allows you to create a simple soundboard using the `tkinter` library of Python and `pygame` for playing sounds.

 ## Table of Contents